 How to talk about your care

-When you’re getting ready to talk about your care, there are a few things it can help to think about.
+When you’re getting ready to talk about your care, there are a few things that are helpful to think about.

 People to talk to